empirical7/de2_project/README.md

 `getCO2ppm()`
 * Converts raw analog input into particles per milion (ppm) of carbon dioxide in the air

-* This funcion uses ADC (analog-digital convertor) for reading the raw data
+* This funcion uses ADC (analog-digital convertor) for reading raw data

 * Samples the voltage on analog input and converts it into digital form